red-hat-storage/RHGS-vagrant/README.md

     * `brew install ansible`

 ## Make sure you are up-to-date
-If you have satisfied all the requirements and you ran RHGS-vagrant before, ensure from time to time that you up-to-date:
+If you have satisfied all the requirements and you ran RHGS-vagrant before, ensure from time to time that you are up-to-date:

 * run `git pull` in the RHGS-vagrant directory to pull the latest updates for the Vagrant automation